Tending to the cat litter box is a huge part of cat care, for any breed. A big Maine Coon cat can have special needs when it comes to litter boxes.

 Are you wondering what style to get, how many, where to place them, or what type of kitty litter to get?
 There is actually much more to the whole subject than meets the eye, or nose!
 What about an automatic cat litter box?
 We'll go over those, too.

-One of the most popular types of cat litter is fresh step litter.
-We used fresh step litter for many years, befor learing about the benefits of dust free cat litter over clay cat litter.
+One of the more popular brands of cat litter that I grew up with is called Fresh Step litter.
+We used fresh Step Litter for many years, before learning about the benefits of dust free cat litter over clay cat litter.
 Clay cat litter is falling out of favor, and dust free cat litter is the way to go.

 One of the most common reasons for a cat to be surrendered to a shelter is poor cat litter box behavior.
 Almost all of these circumstances are a result of the cat not having their needs met in this area.
 Maine Coon cats tend to be meticulous and perfectly trained.

 He might be blocked from his box by a dominant cat, he might want a different litter, size or shape of box, or maybe it's just too dirty for him.